-We all have seen signs that say “No Trespassing,” but not everyone knows what it actually means to “trespass.”
-Some think trespassing merely involves being on the property of another without their permission.
-However, inNew Jersey, it could actually involve much more than that.
-If you are charged with criminal trespass in NJ, make sure to contact an experienced criminal defense attorney.
+We all have seen “No Trespassing” signs, but not everyone knows what it actually means to trespass.
+Generally, trespassing involves being on the property of another without their permission.
+In New Jersey, criminal trespassing could actually involve much more than that.
+Anyone charged with trespassing in New Jersey should contact an experienced criminal defense attorney.

 What is Criminal Trespass?